Sherin Mathews: Adoptive Mom Of Dead Girl Spends Thanksgiving In Jail, Requests Bond Reduction [Video]

 — News India Times (@newsindia5) November 22, 2017

 Sherin’s lifeless body was found by a cadaver dog on Sunday, October 22, in a culvert not far from her family’s home.
-Wesley was arrested the next day and charged with Injury to a Child, a first-degree felony for which he could face 5 to 99 years behind bars if convicted.
+Wesley was arrested the next day and charged with injury to a child, a first-degree felony, for which he could face five- to 99-years behind bars if convicted.
 He is being held on $1,000,000 bond.

 The Dallas County medical examiner has yet to release Sherin’s cause of death.